 Do I park money with a limited budget myself, to start a treadmill of tests which will tell us what?
 Haven’t I done this before?
 I take him to get his hearing checked.
 Heavens above!
 What good will that do?
-It’s all a matter of two year old perception.
+It’s all a matter of perception.
 A two day suspension disrupts the life of a busy/stressed special needs parent.
 The little treasure says he gets bored with what the teacher says.
 So he wanders off.
 “Be where you are meant to be” is the mantra repeated at school.

 I’ve told both of the kiddo’s if there is no school duties for the day/ then there is home duties.
 As a deterrant!
 But it seems to be a sweetener!